 Adopting a child from overseas is called ‘intercountry’ adoption.
-The Department for Child Protection, through its Adoption Services, is by law the only agency in Western Australia allowed to arrange the adoption of children from overseas.
+The Department of Communities, through its Adoption Services, is by law the only agency in Western Australia allowed to arrange the adoption of children from overseas.

 Although there are many children in orphanages in poorer countries throughout the world, it is a common misconception that those children are automatically in need of intercountry adoption.
 In some cases, a child may be temporarily placed in an orphanage because their parents are not able to care for them.
 In this situation, a parent or relative may remain in contact with the child.
 In other cases, the responsible authorities in the child’s country of origin may not consider intercountry adoption to be an appropriate alternative for the child.

 In accordance with the principles of the Hague Convention on Intercountry Adoption, Australia supports efforts of countries of origin to place children through domestic adoption before intercountry adoption is considered.
 Worldwide, countries are reporting a downturn in the number of intercountry adoptions.
 This is due to a variety of factors including increased access to birth control, greater acceptance of single mothers and children born out of wedlock, efforts of countries to promote domestic adoption, and suspension of large programs due to child trafficking concerns.

 The number of prospective adoptive parents seeking to adopt healthy infants up to two years of age considerably outnumbers that of children who are identified as in need of overseas families.
 The majority of children in need of overseas families are older or have more complex medical backgrounds.
 Often it is difficult to place children with these characteristics because there are too few potential adoptive parents suited to care for their needs.
 Another consideration is that Australia’s immigration laws restrict the adoption of children with certain health conditions.

 - What is the Hague Convention on Intercountry Adoption?

 - Who has the authority to arrange overseas adoptions?